johnrizzo1/intuit/memory-bank/activeContext.md

 - Provided testing tools to demonstrate and test the GUI functionality.
 - Added a `gui` command to the CLI to start the application in GUI mode.
 - Created a standalone GUI script that can be run independently.
+- Simplified the GUI command for better reliability and maintainability.

 ## Next Steps